limegimlet/covid_dataviz/index.md

 _**Mobile users**: view in landscape._

+_All data on this site is updated nightly._

 # Covid-19: Where France is now<sup>*</sup>
 {:.no_toc}

-<blockquote><b>UPDATE Oct 28</b>: as of midnight Oct 29, France will go back into confinement for a 4 week minimum.
-Since curfew is now irrelevant, it no longer appears on the map. <br><br>Coming next: progress tracker on getting back to 5000 cases/day &  ICU at <= 15% Covid patients.</blockquote>
+<blockquote>Coming next: progress tracker on getting back to 5000 cases/day &  ICU at <= 15% Covid patients.</blockquote>

 (_Please wait a few seconds while the maps loads..._)